jpawlyn/similar_models/README.md

     post.most_related_count
     post.most_related_by_tag_count
-    post.most_related_by_author_or_tag
+    post.most_related_by_author_or_tag_count

-If multiple many to many associations are used, the syntax is specific to MySql.
+If multiple many to many associations are used, the syntax is specific to MySql although it could be made to work with Postgres.

 Because of the use of 'group', pagination is not supported.